Thursday, December 30, 2021

 Newton Mulgrave Township

-John MEAD, owner - William HARRISON, tenant [I believe that this is my great great grandfather as the same source does not show him as a tenant of Mr. ELWES in Egton Township]
+John MEAD, owner - William HARRISON, tenant [I believe that this is my great great great grandfather as the same source does not show him as a tenant of Mr. ELWES in Egton Township]

-30 acres of land and messuage
+30 acres of land and messuage.

 1804